Conversion therapy ban will be hard to police, says victim

 A man subjected to electric shock aversion therapy in the 1970s to stop him being gay has welcomed plans to ban conversion therapy.

-But John Sam Jones, 67, who grew up in a Christian home in Barmouth, Gwynedd, cautioned it would be "a nightmare" to police.
+But John Sam Jones, 67, who grew up in a Christian home in Barmouth, Gwynedd, cautioned that it would be "a nightmare" to police.

 The UK government has announced plans to outlaw all forms of conversion therapy in England and Wales.